 With written consent from the student, confirm the student's academic eligibility to participate in an internship assignment.

-Designate a faculty advisor and/or Career Center professional to serve as advisor to the student with responsibilities to assist in setting learning objectives, to confer with sponsoring organization personnel, to monitor the progress of the internship assignment, and to evaluate the academic performance of the student.
+Designate a faculty advisor and/or Career Center professional to serve as advisor to the student and assist in setting learning objectives, confer with sponsoring organization monitor the progress of the internship assignment, and evaluate the academic performance of the student.

 Maintain communication with the sponsoring organization to clarify Seton Hall’s policies and procedures.

 Maintain the confidentiality of any information obtained about the sponsoring organization.

 Ensure that appropriate insurance is in place for foreseeable exposures associated with program.

 Supervising and Guiding the Internship Experience

 The Sponsor will maintain the confidentiality of information obtained from, or provided to, the University about the student.